 In some cases, regional chemo (where drugs are delivered directly into a certain area, such as the fluid around the brain or into the liver) may be useful as well.

 Treatment to relieve symptoms depends on where the cancer has spread.
 For example, pain from bone metastases may be treated with external beam radiation therapy and/or bisphosphonates such as pamidronate (Aredia) or zoledronic acid (Zometa).
 Most doctors recommend bisphosphonates or denosumab (Xgeva), along with calcium and vitamin D, for all patients whose breast cancer has spread to their bones.
-(For more information about treatment of bone metastases, see our document, Bone Metastasis.)
+For more information about treatment of bone metastases, see Bone Metastasis.

 Advanced cancer that progresses during treatment: Treatment for advanced breast cancer can often shrink the cancer or slow its growth (often for many years), but after a time, it stops working.
 Further treatment at this point depends on several factors, including previous treatments, where the cancer is located, and a woman's age, general health, and desire to continue getting treatment.

 For hormone receptor-positive cancers that were being treated with hormone therapy, switching to another type of hormone therapy sometimes helps.
 If either letrozole (Femara) or anastrozole (Arimidex) were given, using everolimus (Afinitor) with exemestane may be an option.
 If hormone drugs stop working, chemo is usually the next step.